 Tick season is now upon us and it is time for all cat and dog owners to be alert to these potentially fatal parasites.
 This article looks at how to check for ticks, preventing ticks, symptoms of tick poisoning and how to safely remove ticks from your pet.

-If your cat is permitted to go outside, either free-roaming or in an enclosure then there is no sure-fire way to prevent ticks, but there are some products on the market which will assist in deterring them.
+If your cat is permitted to go outside, either free-roaming or in an enclosure then there is no sure-fire way to prevent ticks, but there are some products on the market that will assist in deterring them.

 - Frontline Plus Top Spot